Do you want to work full-time? I am sometimes asked if I work full-time, and I always laugh.

 This means spending time looking back through my journal, and reflecting on what I’ve achieved and where I got stuck.

-I also sift through my email folders, journal, and lists for anything I might have overlooked.
+I also sift through my email folders, bullet journal, and lists for anything I might have overlooked.
 I also read articles I’ve saved during the week and tidy up my online filing systems.

-This is when I look at the week ahead to see if there are any actions or communications I need to do.
+I look at the week ahead to see if there are any actions or communications I need to do.

 If you don’t already set aside time for a weekly review, I recommend you try it.